-Although a cover letter is meant to explain a little bit about your story and why you would be a perfect fit for the job or position you are applying for, you need to analyze how you will fit into the company you are writing to.
+Although a cover letter is meant to briefly explain your story and why you would be a perfect fit for the job or position for which you are applying.
+You need to analyze how you will fit into the company that you are writing.
 Describing how your skills and goals can be applied to a future position at their company is much more appealing to a recruiter than the discussion of your personal hopes and dreams.

 Now it's understandable to say that this mistake is contradictory to the previous statement.
-However, bragging about your achievements should be done, just in moderation.
-Failing to include positive facts about yourself isn't giving the reader a true impression of who you are.
+However, bragging about your achievements should be done, but in moderation.
+Failing to include positive facts about yourself isn't giving the reader a true representation of who you are.

-A cover letter is not a variation of your resume.
-It should be completely different.
-This your chance to come across as an actual human being; infuse your personality into your writing to show the reader who you really are.
+A cover letter is not a variation of your resume, it should be complimentary.
+This your chance to come across as "real person;" infuse your personality into your writing to show the reader who you really are.

-Contact information, whether it be your own or the person to whom you are writing it is necessary to include in your cover letter.
+Contact information, whether it is your own, or the person to whom you are writing, is necessary to include in your cover letter.
 Most people like to leave it out because they feel that the resume contains all of their information.
-However, this page is not always viewed in conjunction with the resume.
+However, you can't assume that this page will always be viewed in conjunction with your resume.

 The first paragraph of the letter needs to draw the reader in and make them want to read more.
 If you fail to hook the recruiter they may just pass you by and move on to the next applicant.